Shopify/maintenance_tasks/README.md

 end
 ```

-As with a regular CSV task, ensure you've implemented the following method:
+As with a regular CSV task, ensure you’ve implemented the following method:

 * `process`: do the work of your Task on a batch (array of `CSV::Row` objects).

 Note that `#count` is calculated automatically based on the number of batches in
-your collection, and your Task's progress will be displayed in terms of batches
+your collection, and your Task’s progress will be displayed in terms of batches
 (not the total number of rows in your CSV).

 ### Processing Batch Collections